smartdevicelink/sdl_evolution/proposals/0259-DisabledSoftbuttons.md

 @property (assign, nonatomic, getter=isDisabled) BOOL enabled;
 ```

 The soft button manager will then have to take both the configuration value and the `disabled` BOOL on the state into account to determine if the button will be sent or not and with what values.
+If on an older headunit that doesn't support this feature- the manager would make sure that the button is not sent to the head unit.

 #### Java